ComplexSecurity/knowledge-base/docs/networking/dcb.md

 Data Center Bridging (DCB) is a suite of Institute of Electrical and Electronics Engineers (IEEE) standards that enhance traditional Ethernet networking to make it more suitable for data center environments.

 These enhancements are particularly focused on enabling Ethernet networks to carry mixed types of traffic, such as storage, data, and high-performance interconnects, with improved reliability, efficiency, and low latency.
-DCB is crucial for technologies like [[FCoE (Fibre Channel over Ethernet)]] and [[iSCSI]], as well as [[RDMA over Converged Ethernet (RoCE)]].
+DCB is crucial for technologies like [FCoE (Fibre Channel over Ethernet)](../networking/fcoe.md) and [iSCSI](../networking/iscsi.md), as well as [[RDMA over Converged Ethernet (RoCE)]].

 Some key components include: